 In addition to his operatic work, Grassauer is also in high demand as a concert soloist.
 He has performed Beethoven’s Ninth Symphony in Salzburg, Bangkok and Lisbon, and has appeared with Bach’s St John Passion, Handel’s Messiah, and Mendelssohn’s St Paul at Vienna’s Musikverein and Konzerthaus.
 During the 2025/26 season, he sings Haydn’s Missa in tempore belli, Franz Schmidt’s The Book with Seven Seals under Fabio Luisi, and Mozart’s Requiem in Porto, Monte Carlo and Vienna.
 Alexander Grassauer will make his debut with the Gewandhausorchester Leipzig performing Mendelssohn’s Walpurgisnacht under the baton of Andris Nelsons.
 He will also perform Brahms’ Ein deutsches Requiem in Milan.

-Deeply committed to Lied, Grassauer will give recitals in Stuttgart and Nuremberg during the season.
-He is the recipient of numerous international awards, including prizes at the Hugo Wolf Lied Competition in Stuttgart, the Emmerich Smola Prize of SWR, the International Brahms Competition, and the Otto Edelmann Competition in Vienna.
+Grassauer is deeply committed to the art of song.
+In the 2025/26 season, he will give song recitals in Stuttgart and Nuremberg.
+He is the recipient of numerous international competition prizes, including OPERALIA (Birgit Nilsson Prize 2025), the Emmerich Smola Prize of SWR, the Hugo Wolf Competition in Stuttgart, the Brahms Competition, and the Otto Edelmann Competition in Vienna.